 CodeIgniter lets you cache your pages in order to achieve maximum performance.

 Although CodeIgniter is quite fast, the amount of dynamic information you display in your pages will correlate directly to the server resources, memory, and processing cycles utilized, which affect your page load speeds.
 By caching your pages, since they are saved in their fully rendered state, you can achieve performance much closer to that of static web pages.

 Caching can be enabled on a per-page basis, and you can set the length of time that a page should remain cached before being refreshed.
-When a page is loaded for the first time, the file will be cached using the currently configured cache engine.
-On subsequent page loads, the cache file will be retrieved and sent to the requesting user’s browser.
+When a page is loaded for the first time, the page will be cached using the currently configured cache engine.
+On subsequent page loads, the cache will be retrieved and sent to the requesting user’s browser.
 If it has expired, it will be deleted and refreshed before being sent to the browser.